vtonu/meterelectric/README.md

-⚡ Meter Electric Landing Page (v3.1.9)
+⚡ Meter Electric Landing Page (v3.2.0)

-A modern and responsive landing page for an electrical contractor, built with React, Vite, Tailwind CSS, and ESLint.

 🚀 Features

+Framework: React 18 + Vite 5

 Fast Development: Built with Vite for lightning-fast hot module replacement (HMR).

-Modern UI: Styled with Tailwind CSS for a sleek and responsive design.
+Modern UI: Styled with Tailwind v4 for a sleek and responsive design.

 Linting: ESLint for clean and maintainable code.